-You are not limited to uploading just SDS documents.
+You are not limited to just SDS documents, however.
 ChemInventory supports the upload of any file type and format.
 For example, it is possible to store editable risk assessments (.docx) in your file storage area, or image files showing compound characterization information (e.g. an NMR spectrum).

 If you wish to find a particular file, the Search files box can be used to filter your list by name or date uploaded.
 A search term of zerolinks can be used to find any files that have not been linked to any substances.

-Users with Group Administrator or Order Handler privileges are able to upload files by opening the upload interface at the top right of the file list.
+Files can be added to your site storage area by opening the upload interface at the top right of the file list.
 When specifying files to upload, you can browse for individual files or drag-and-drop them into the tool.
 The drag-and-drop action also works with folders which hold multiple files.
 You can categorize files at the time of upload.
 After selecting files, click on the Start Upload button to begin the upload process.

 ChemInventory will also extract any GHS information from the files you upload, saving it in your database for substances where matching GHS data is not already present.
 Any GHS information extracted in this manner is made available to all users within your site structure.

 You can create categories for your files, which can be used to group related files together in one place.
-For example, in screenshot below there are two categories: Risk Assessments and SDS.
-These categories can be used to filter the files in your inventory.
+For example, in screenshots on this page there are two categories: Risk Assessments and SDS.
+These categories are visible to users in all inventories within your site.